SPK (simultaneous pancreas kidney)

 This is what Michael needs, & I am his wife Debby.

-Thank You for considering assistance with our out of pocket costs.
+I would like to thank you for considering assistance with our out of pocket costs.
 Tax deductible donations can be made through this link.
 More details about our financial needs can be found on this link as well. https://helphopelive.org/donate/donate2/9844

 And you can see his campaign at this link. https://helphopelive.org/campaign/9844

 He is now listed at Minneapolis, University of Minnesota Medical Center and Georgetown University MedStar in Washington DC, as well as recently being added to University of Wisconsin Medical Center.

-He did get one call from Georgetown so far and after traveling halfway to D.C., we were told the pancreas was not viable.
+He got one call from Georgetown and after traveling halfway to D.C., we were told the pancreas was not viable.
 Another call from them that didn't turn out, a call from Minnesota with same results and now a call from Wisconsin that didn't pan out.

-He is at the top of their list.
+He is at the top of the list at Georgetown and Wisconsin.
 We just pray for the right match to come up.
 He is in process to get listed at Mayo Phoenix.
 That would actually be on our side of the country!
 He needs multiple listed because his antibodies are high (tough to match).
 We do know one thing for sure....God is in control!
 We are already praying for the donor family and for just the right match to come through.
 And soon!

 However you have found our page, we thank you for stopping by!
 We would love to hear from you!